kronicle114/portfolio-server/README.md

 # Node App From Scratch

-In this branch, I've added error handlers.
-The next thing to do is to write models and hook up a database (mongodb)
+In this branch, I've written models and hooked up a database (mongodb)
+user: admin // admin123